 - Sales.
 Applies to both invoices and credit notes.
 You will also find them in recurring invoice forms, so that the resulting invoices get automatically tagged.

 - Purchases.
-Applies to both Purchase invoices and Purchase credit notes.
-You will also find them in recurring purchase forms, so that the resulting purchase invoices get automatically tagged.
+Applies to both Bills and Supplier credit notes.
+You will also find them in recurring purchase forms, so that the resulting bills get automatically tagged.

 - Payments received